AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

   shell:
     "fastqc data/0Hour_001_1.fq.gz"
 ```
-(I suggest copy/pasting this into RStudio.)
+(I suggest copy/pasting this into JypyterLab.)

 Then save it as a file named `Snakefile`.